smddev/site/src/content/projects/en/microservices-refactoring.md

   - Kubernetes
   - Docker
   - Tibco
-description: Breaking monolith ESB system of large telecom operator into microservices.
+description: Decomposing a Monolithic ESB System into Microservices for a Major Telecom Operator
 ---
-We helped our client, large telecom operator, to expand their modem business from serving individuals to legal entities.
-Their existing monolith system was implemented on top of ESB and was no longer be able to meet the challenges of rapidly expanding functionality.
-Our team has tackled the challenge by gradually breaking the monolith system into a set of microservices while applying the best known technologies.
-This has helped to preserve the existing business-critical functionality while opening up the numerous opportunities to add more features and support new business needs.
+We assisted a major telecom operator in expanding their modem business from individual consumers to legal entities.
+Their existing monolithic system, built on an ESB architecture, was unable to meet the demands of rapidly evolving functionality.
+Our team addressed this challenge by strategically decomposing the monolith into a suite of microservices, leveraging leading-edge technologies.
+This approach not only preserved business-critical functionality but also unlocked significant opportunities for feature enhancements and support for emerging business requirements.